 Jayne Dean, LMFT, LADC

 Jayne Dean is a licensed Marriage and Family Therapist, a licensed Alcohol and Drug Counselor and a practicing psychotherapist since 1987.
 She is a Certified Sensorimotor Psychotherapist and an SPI Approved Consultant.
 Jayne is an AAMFT Approved Supervisor and a Registered Play Therapy Supervisor and Certified Synergetic Play Therapist.
 Jayne’s clinical interests include working with anxiety and depression, relationship/couple issues, family-of-origin issues, grief and loss, spirituality and addictions.
 Over the years, Jayne has refined her approach to healing and transformation through somatic psychology, spirituality, yoga, and movement practices.
 Jayne is the creator of Aerial Circus Therapy (ACT) a model of play therapy that combines the therapeutic powers of play with ground and aerial circus equipment.
 Jayne is a trained Spiritual Director, a Kripalu certified yoga instructor, a Shake Your Soul® yoga dance instructor and a SomaSoul® practitioner.
-In addition to her clinical practice, Jayne is available for workshops, retreats, private yoga and yoga therapy sessions.
+In addition to her clinical practice, Jayne is available for workshops, retreats and private yoga sessions.

 Aimee Golbert, LCSW, ACSW, BCD